threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_marketplace.md

 ![](./img/login_authenticate2.png)

-Once succeeded, you will be shown above notification on your mobile phone and you will be automatically redirected to the TF Grid Marketplace 2.2 Testnet Dashboard.
+Once succeeded, you will be shown above notification on your mobile phone and you will be automatically redirected to the TF Grid Demo 2.2 Testnet Dashboard.

 ![](./img/login_authenticate3.png)